-The dollar range of the Funds' securities beneficially owned by each Director, and the aggregate dollar range of securities owned in the funds overseen by the Director within the AB Fund Complex are set forth below.
+The dollar range of the Funds' securities beneficially owned by each Director listed above, and the aggregate dollar range of securities owned in the funds overseen by the Director within the Fund Complex are set forth below.

-Securit Range of Equity ies in the Funds cember 31, 2015 Aggregate Dollar Range of Equity Securities in the Funds Overseen in the AB Fund Complex as of December 31, 2015
+Securiti Range of Equity es in the Funds cember 31, 2017 Aggregate Dollar Range of Equity Securities in the Funds Overseen in the AB Fund Complex as of December 31, 2017 Independent Directors Michael J. Downey None Over \$100,000 William H. Foulk, Jr. AGHIF: \$10,001-\$50,000 Over \$100,000 ANMIF: \$1-\$10,000 Nancy P. Jacklin AGHIF: \$10,001-\$50,000 Over \$100,000 Carol C. McMullen AGHIF: \$10,001-\$50,000 Over \$100,000 ANMIF: \$10,001-\$50,000 Garry L. Moody AGHIF: \$10,001-\$50,000 Over \$100,000 Marshall C. Turner, Jr. AGHIF: \$10,001-\$50,000 Over \$100,000 Earl D. Weiner AGHIF: \$10,001-\$50,000 Over \$100,000 Interested Director Robert M. Keith None None

-Independent Directors

-John H. Dobkin AGHIF: \$1-\$10,000 Over \$100,000

-Michael J. Downey None Over \$100,000

-William H. Foulk, Jr. AGHIF: \$10,001-\$50,000 Over \$100,000

-ANMIF: \$1-\$10,000 Over \$100,000

-D. James Guzy AGHIF: \$10,001-\$50,000 Over \$100,000

-Nancy P. Jacklin AGHIF: \$10,001-\$50,000 Over \$100,000

-Garry L. Moody None Over \$100,000

-Marshall C. Turner, Jr. None Over \$100,000

-Earl D. Weiner AGHIF: \$10,001-\$50,000 Over \$100,000

-Interested Director

-Robert M. Keith None None

-The management of the business and affairs of the Funds are overseen by the Board.
+The business and affairs of the Funds are overseen by the Board.
 Directors who are not "interested persons" of the Funds as defined in the 1940 Act, are referred to as "Independent Directors," and the Director who is an "interested person" of the Funds is referred to as an "Interested Director."
 Certain information concerning each Director and the Funds' governance structure is set forth below.

 Experience, Skills, Attributes and Qualifications of the Funds' Directors.
-The Governance and Nominating Committee of the Board, which is composed of Independent Directors, reviews the experience, qualifications, attributes and skills of potential candidates for nomination or election by the Board, and conducts a similar review in connection with the proposed nomination of current Directors for reelection by stockholders at any annual or special meeting of stockholders.
+The Governance and Nominating Committee of the Board, which is composed of Independent Directors, reviews the experience, qualifications, attributes and skills of potential candidates for nomination or election by the Board, and conducts a similar review in connection with the proposed nomination of current Directors for re-election by stockholders at any annual or special meeting of stockholders.
 In evaluating a candidate for nomination or election as a Director, the Governance and Nominating Committee takes into account the contribution that the candidate would be expected to make to the diverse mix of experience, qualifications, attributes and skills that the Governance and Nominating Committee believes contributes to good governance for the Fund.
 Additional information concerning the Governance and Nominating Committee's consideration of nominees appears in the description of the Committee below.